Lesson Contents

 Even though each router should have a unique router ID, it doesn’t matter all that much.
 Two EIGRP routers with the same router ID will still form a neighbor adjacency.
 When we use OSPF, the router ID is important to know if you are digging in the OSPF LSDB.
 When we use EIGRP we don’t really care about the router ID, you don’t need to know it if you are looking at the topology table.

-There is one exception to this, when an EIGRP router receives an external route (redistributed route) from a neighbor that has the same router ID then it will not accept it.
-This is an interesting scenario for a troubleshooting lab so let’s take a closer look at it.
+Something will go wrong though with duplicate router IDs.
+Before IOS 15.x, when an EIGRP router receives an external route (redistributed route) from a neighbor that has the same router ID then it will not accept it.
+It would still accepts regular internal routes that are advertised with the network

 Configuration